theNomadicEnby/theNomadicEnby/README.md

 - 👀 I’m interested in front-end development and inclusive design.
 - 🌱 I’m currently earning my full-stack certification on freeCodeCamp.
 - 💜 I’m looking to collaborate on job opportunities for junior developers.
-- 📫 How to reach me: <link href="theNomadicEnby.carrd.co">
+- 📫 How to reach me: [theNomadicEnby - Carrd](theNomadicEnby.carrd.co)